chi-rb/chi-authorization/README.md

 # Abilities

-A simpler alternative to cancan gem in rails.
+Authorization dsl to manage permissions in rails.

 ## Why

 I did this gem to:

-- Keep an up to date alternative of the famous cancan.
 - Use a dsl instead of a plain class to simplify the syntax.
 - Limit authorizations to only controllers and their views.